Frequently Asked Questions

 What do you charge for therapy?

 Payment is by bankcard in the session, or in the case of online sessions, you will receive an invoice to pay by bank transfer.
-At present, KELA does not offer rebates for psychology services, although this may change in the future.
-In some cases your insurance may cover the costs of therapy sessions with a psychologist and we can help fill in any paperwork you may require.
+We can offer KELA rebates for services with our psychotherapists.
+At present, KELA does not offer rebates for psychology services.
+However many EU and international insurance policies cover the cost of therapy sessions with a psychologist.
+We can help fill in any paperwork you may require to make an insurance claim

 What is the difference between a psychological consultation and a therapy session?

-In order to make weekly therapy more accessible and available for those who need frequent treatment, we are now offering a 45 minute session during office hours for sessions held on a weekly basis for 100€ per session.
-These sessions must be booked every week for the discount to continue.
+In order to make weekly therapy more accessible and available for those who need frequent treatment, we are offer a 45 minute session during office hours for sessions held on a weekly basis for 100€ per session.

 What if I need to cancel a session?